Hitting cycles through prescribed vertices or edges: Introduction

+Cycle-width is a branch decomposition-type width-measure of directed graphs where the order of a cut measures how often a family of vertex-disjoint cycles can meet the edges in the cut (see~\cref{def:CycleWidth} for the formal definition).
+Together with the cops \& robbers-game corresponding to directed tree-width~\cite{johnson2001directed}, \cref{thm:CycleDirGraphVertex} allows us to show the following upper bound on directed tree-width in terms of cycle-width: \begin{restatable}{corollary}{corDirTWCycleW} For every directed graph~$D$, we have~$\dtw(D) \le 9 \cycw(D) - 2$. \end{restatable} This improves the previously known quadratic upper bound for directed graphs by Giannopoulou, Kreutzer and Wiederrecht~\cite{giannopoulou2021excluding} and, together with their lower bound, implies that directed tree-width and cycle-width are linearly bounded in each other.
+Moreover, our proof of~\cref{cor:DirTWCycleW} is significantly simpler than their technically involved proof.
+We note that their proof contains a variant of \cref{quest:vertex} in directed graphs with weaker bounds, which inspired us to the present work.

-While directed graphs characterise bipartite graphs with perfect matchings, bidirected graphs play the same role for general graphs with perfect matchings~\cite{wiederrecht2020thesis} (see~\cref{subsec:VertexBidirected} for the definitions).
-This is why Wiederrecht suggested the investigation of structural properties of bidirected graphs as a route towards the full resolution of Norine's matching grid conjecture in~\cite{wiederrecht2020thesis}.
-Following this route, we show with~\cref{mainthm} that the vertex-version in bidirected graphs is true. \cref{mainthm} also implies a variant of \cref{cor:DirTWCycleW} for bidirected graphs, i.e. bidirected tree-width can be linearly bounded by cycle-width (\cref{cor:BidiTWCycleW}).
+Bidirected graphs can be obtained from undirected graphs by assigning to each endvertex of an edge one of two signs, $+$ or a $-$; directed graphs can then be viewed as those bidirected graphs in which each edge has sign $+$ at one endvertex and sign $-$ at the other (see~\cref{subsec:VertexBidirected} for the formal definition).
+While directed graphs characterise bipartite graphs with perfect matchings, bidirected graphs play the same role for general graphs with perfect matchings~\cite{wiederrecht2020thesis}.
+This is why, in his doctoral thesis~\cite{wiederrecht2020thesis}, Wiederrecht suggested the investigation of structural properties of bidirected graphs as a route towards the full resolution of Norine's matching grid conjecture~\cite{norine2005matching}.

+Following this route, we also study~\cref{quest:vertex} in bidirected graphs, and we show with~\cref{mainthm} that the vertex-version in bidirected graphs is true.
+As for directed graphs, \cref{mainthm} implies a variant of \cref{cor:DirTWCycleW} for bidirected graphs, i.e. bidirected tree-width is linearly bounded by cycle-width (\cref{cor:BidiTWCycleW}).
 In contrast, the edge-version in bidirected graphs does not hold (\cref{prop:BidirectedFalse}).
 Our counterexample builds on the fact that Menger's theorem does not transfer to bidirected graphs without additional assumptions~\cite{bowler2023mengertheorembidirected}.

 This paper is structured as follows.
 We first state and prove our results on the various versions of~\cref{quest:vertex} in~\cref{sec:Proofs}.
 In~\cref{sec:DirTWandCycleW} we then discuss the concepts of (bi)directed tree-width and cycle-width and prove~\cref{cor:DirTWCycleW} and its bidirected analogue, \cref{cor:BidiTWCycleW}.